copsTvFan/cops-episode-guide/guide.md

   authorities.
 The man drives around a corner but quickly changes his mind and gives up without further incident.
 The other suspect is found by the air unit hiding in a ditch.
-- Deputy Sean McMichael of the Palm Beach County FL Sheriff's Office assist in the tracking of a vehicle that was seen leaving the area of a burglary.
+- Deputy Sean McMichael of the Palm Beach County, FL Sheriff's Office assist in the tracking of a vehicle that was seen leaving the area of a burglary.
 The car exits the freeway directly in front of Deputy McMichael's patrol car.
 The driver veers off of the paved road to avoid the deputies and fails to stop.